dueruen/mobile-systems-kayak/README.md

 # How to setup?

-1. Start the water api using node, in the `/waterCheckAPI` folder use `node index.js`
+1. Start the water api using `node index.js` in the `/waterCheckAPI` folder
 2. Start an android or Iphone emulator
 3. Use the following command `expo start` in the `\app` folder.